 When people ask you, ‘what church do you go to?,’ what is your answer?
-This might sound a bit pernickety, but there’s a vast difference between going to, and belonging to.
+This might sound a bit pernickety, but there’s a vast difference between going to, and belonging to, church.
 Let me explain.

 Church ‘goers’ are danger of developing a consumerism approach to the church.
 I often hear statements such as “I left my last church because I just wasn’t being fed,” “My needs were not being met,” “I didn’t like the way things were being run.”

-Though they may well have some valid points, I wonder does it ever occur to the disgruntled churchgoer to stay, put down roots, roll up their sleeves and be part of the solution?
+Though these may well be valid points, I wonder did it ever occur to the disgruntled churchgoer to stay, put down roots, roll up their sleeves and be part of the solution?

 When I became a Christian, I became a part of the Body of Christ.
 I was born again as a new creation and legally adopted by God into His own family, as Ephesians 1:5 tells us.
 My biological family name was granted to me automatically when I was born; no one can ever take that away from me.
 It’s mine by right.
 Similarly, when I was born again through faith in Jesus Christ, I was given the ‘family name,’ Christian.
 I am part of the family of God.

 We are designed to be connected; to belong.
 We belong to each other.
 This means: I share ownership, I have a legitimate place, I share responsibility, I have a role, I share in the corporate vision and common purpose we have as a family, I can let my guard down, I can be vulnerable.
 I am accepted, valued and significant.

 “Let us think of ways to motivate one another to acts of love and good works.
 And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near”